brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - [ ] Pretty certain I screwed up the USB connection by routing it all the way over to the other side of the board.
 What I should have done is stuck with a surface mount USB micro B connector, kept the traces short, and moved the connector near the RP2040.
 - [ ] LTC7871 SDO pin requires an external pull up resistor (open drain output).
 Missed that line in the datasheet.
 - [ ] Control of the RUN pin is entirely incorrect.
-Needs to be a single mosfet that pulls the RUN line low while an external resistor pulls it high to 5V.
-Default 5V pull up NOT on the V5 LTC pin because that doesn't turn on until the RUN pin is high.
-This **MUST** always allow the the
+Needs to be a single mosfet that pulls the RUN line low.
+An internal 2uA pullup will automatically start the converter without an external pullup.
+It's expected that the BMS will provide the required power isolation during startup.
-LTC to free run so that a sudden reset of the RP2040 doesn't cause a glitch in the power.
-It's expected that the BMS will provide the required power isolation from this converter before allowing charge to flow.
 - [ ] Control of output ON/OFF is entirely incorrect (see previous comments about the RUN pin).
 Need to add a MOSFET on the PWMEN pin to pull the signal to GND.
 This will allow the RP2040 to control power ON/OFF behavior without disabling communication with the LTC7871.
 I need to be able to program current/voltage limits to a safe value before enabling the output.